JellyBitz/xSROMap/README.md

 The easy way to explore the [**Silkroad Online**](http://www.joymax.com/silkroad/) world map.

 #### Features
-- Navigate through towns, zones, and other popular locations
+- Navigate through towns, areas, and other popular locations
-- Search filter
+- Search filter by locations
+- Search by coordinates (both supported: PosX,PosY or X,Y,Z,Region)
 - Show coordinates by click
 - Zoom levels
 - Works on mobile devices